Naila Zaman Khan

-Education
+Early life and education

-Naila Zaman passed Secondary School Certificate (SSC) from Dhaka board at 1968.
+Khan passed Secondary School Certificate (SSC) from Dhaka board at 1968.
 In 1970, She completed Higher Secondary School Certificate (HSC).
 In 1977, She completed her M.B.B.S degree from Dhaka Medical College.
 She was awarded Fellowship (FCPS) from Bangladesh College of Physicians and Surgeons in 1984.
 She completed her PhD at Neurosciences Unit, Institute of Child Health, University of London In 1991.